nikitosoleil/spos/lab3/README.md

 #### Summary-Processes structure

-Each 2 lines represent single tick:
-- 1st line is currently selected (registered) process
-- 2nd line is status after the tick
+Each line represents the change  in state of some process in the following form:
 Process: [process id] [process state] [cpu time needed for process to finish] [process burst time] [total time process worked without block] [scheduling ratio]

 #### Summary-Results structure